 - Some users experienced solar-power functioning issues

 This may be your first time hearing about the Swiss brand Torgoen.
-Whatever the case, the Torgoen T9 is a stunning and gorgeous piece that's hard to resist.
+Whatever the case, the Torgoen T9 is a stunning piece that's hard to resist.

 If it weren't for the brown leather strap, it might not have caught my eye; however, a closer look at the Torgoen T9 convinced me why it deserves to be part of the top air watches under $500.